acl-org/eacl-2026/_pages/calls/srw/srw.md

 ## How to submit
 There are two routes for paper submission:
 * **Direct Submission**: Papers should be submitted through OpenReview.
 Each paper will receive a minimum of three reviews.
 The review process will follow the ARR review policy.
 The submission link is [https://openreview.net/group?id=eacl.org/EACL/2026/SRW](https://openreview.net/group?id=eacl.org/EACL/2026/SRW).
 * **ACL Rolling Review (ARR) Papers**: Papers which have already been reviewed through the ARR system can be committed to the SRW.
 These papers will not be re-reviewed.
 Program Chairs will make acceptance decisions based on the ARR reviews and meta-reviews.
 ARR papers should be committed through OpenReview.
 When making a new submission, you will be able to specify the details of the ARR paper that you want to commit, including the OpenReview ID of your paper.
-The commitment site link is [TBA].
+The commitment site link is [https://openreview.net/group?id=eacl.org/EACL/2026/SRW_ARR_Commitment](https://openreview.net/group?id=eacl.org/EACL/2026/SRW_ARR_Commitment).
+The deadline for ARR commitment is January 6, 2026, which is shortly after the EACL main confernece notification date (January 3, 2026).
+Pappers rejected at the EACL main conference can be committed to the SRW if they meet the SRW submission requirements.